 The inconspicuous nature of in-wall and in-ceiling speakers has made them the darlings of whole-house music systems and media rooms set up for home theater.

-Because they sit flush in your walls and ceilings, you don't have to find a place for them, making them perfect for small or crowded rooms and for people who, frankly, don't want to see speakers.
+Because they sit flush in your walls and ceilings, you don't have to find a place for them, making them perfect for small or crowded rooms and for people who, frankly, don't want to see speakers — or the attendant cabling, for that matter.
+Many feature grilles that can be painted, and some even can be hidden behind nearly any wall finish you desire.

 To learn more about home theater and multi-room speaker options, consult a CEDIA professional.
 Click here for a list of CEDIA-member home technology professionals in your area.